qirh/ArtNavigator/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Cambridge Art Navigator is a personal iOS project that I worked on in the summer of 2017.
 It has been a really fun project to work on, and while it is fully functional right now, I think it could use a some UI improvements before being released to the app store The application basically shows an interactive map and a list of all the art installations in the city of Cambridge, MA, which is where I lived over the summer.
 If you are reading this, please give the app a try and let me know what you think :*

 ## Notes
- * App was designed to run on an iPhone 7.
+ * App was designed to run on an iPhone 7 or similar screen.
- * On the settings app, there is a save button beneath, I'm not sure if that is obvious.
-Moreover, changes will not be committed unless saved.

 ## Features not working properly
  * Night mode still not implemented